 My much loved herb garden is my favourite part of the allotment.
 Situated right outside my shed, it’s the first thing you smell when you walk on to the plot.
-A real sensory garden, currently in the herb garden I have Lavender, Sage, Rosemary, Lemon Thyme, Lemon Balm, Camomile, Bay, Chives, and Russian Sage
+A sensory treat, I currently have Lavender, Sage, Rosemary, Lemon Thyme, Chocolate Mint, Peppermint, Lemon Balm, Camomile, Bay, Chives, Fennel, Echinacea and Russian Sage

 Asparagus, my favorurite spring vegetable is finally ready for harvest after three years of establishing

 Artichokes: Probably the most infuriating annual vegetable to grow because it needs to be eaten before the gorgeous flowers open (also, have you tried to bloody cook one of these things?
 How does one even do that?)

 Nigella: I have a bit of a penchant for blue flowers, I planted a few Nigella two years ago and now they can be found all over the plot.

 I love gladioli and for ads of them on my plot, they are all different colours and create a gorgeous display of colour in late summer.

 My lovely geranium, taken from my Mam’s garden and just always reminds me of home.